 President Jimmy Carter's daughter was considered by some to be awkward and standoffish during the time she lived in the White House.
 This was not unusual for a girl of just nine years of age from a small town like Plains, Georgia.
 She was criticized severely in the press, especially when she was seen reading a book during a state dinner, which was very offensive to the foreign guests.

 Amy attended public schools in Washington and high school in Atlanta.
 She was dismissed from Brown University for academic reasons.

 She participated in a number of demonstrations in the 1980s and was arrested with activist Abbie Hoffman in 1986 at a rally against the CIA.

 Amy lives in Atlanta with her husband and one son.
-She keeps a very low profile and does not participate in public ceremonies or give interviews.
-She, probably more than any other presidential daughter, has not taken advantage of the opportunities that would be granted to her as daughter of President Jimmy Carter.
+She keeps a low profile and does not participate in public ceremonies or give interviews.
+Probably more than any other presidential daughter, she has not taken advantage of the opportunities that would be granted to her as the daughter of President Jimmy Carter.

 Susan Ford may not be as well known as some of the presidents' daughters, but she is certainly an impressive lady.
 She represented her family well in several official functions and has proven to be an effective speaker.

 Susan and her mother created National Breast Cancer Awareness Month in 1984.
 She currently serves as Chairman of the Board of the Betty Ford Center.